-HSPP faculty and students are engaged in global health research in a number of different countries, including Mexico, Ghana, and South Africa.
+HSPP faculty and students are engaged in global health research in Europe and a number of different countries, including Mexico, Ghana, and South Africa.
 Below are some examples of this work.

 Dean Fox Wetle and Professor Richard Besdine